 I contend that the correct hermeneutic is the hermeneutic all four authors have in common, which is, the historical/grammatical view.
 This is the view of scholars like Walter Kaiser and Daniel Block as presented in the free eBook Christ-Centered Preaching & Teaching (click to open).

 Scott Gibson and Matthew Kim in their concluding summary of the Four Views, point out the strengths and weaknesses of all four views.
-In reference to The Law-Gospel View and the Redemptive-Historical View, they also point out the weakness of all four hermeneutics:
+About The Law-Gospel View and the Redemptive-Historical View, they also point out the weakness of all four hermeneutics:

 One might judge that the binary of law-trouble and gospel-grace is too rigid to allow Scripture to speak for itself, similar to the limitations of the other hermeneutical approaches in this book.[3]
 In Christ-centered preaching, [the Redemptive-Historical View] there is the risk that all sermons may sound the same and do not account for the biblical author’s intentions.[4]